 SPLICE: System-transforming, Patient-centered, Longitudinal, Interprofessional, Community-based Education

-First-year clinical students at the Betty Irene Moore School of Nursing at UC Davis are offered a unique opportunity to experience comprehensive teamwork in both the classroom and practice as part of the unique SPLICE program (System-transforming, Patient-centered, Longitudinal, Interprofessional, Community-based Education).
-Through SPLICE, physician assistant (P.A.) and family nurse practitioner (FNP) students from the School of Nursing join School of Medicine students and medical and pharmacy residents, along with faculty and clinical staff from both schools in innovative, interprofessional education and practice.
+First-year clinical students at the Betty Irene Moore School of Nursing at UC Davis are offered a unique opportunity to experience comprehensive teamwork in both the classroom and simulation as part of the unique SPLICE program (System-transforming, Patient-centered, Longitudinal, Interprofessional, Community-based Education).
+Through SPLICE, physician assistant (P.A.) students from the School of Nursing join School of Medicine students and medical and pharmacy residents, along with faculty and clinical staff from both schools in innovative, interprofessional educational experiences.
 The program plans to add Master’s Entry Program in Nursing students into experiential learning activities in the future.

 The program targets students who want to work in primary care, especially with underserved populations.
 SPLICE learners are exposed to community-based health professionals concerned with the social determinants of health and dedicated to health equity.
 Students participate in a variety of simulations that bring students and residents from different health disciplines together in shared experiential learning and allows them to gain knowledge of their different professions as they practice together.

-SPLICE is an enhanced learning opportunity that was launched to develop, test and disseminate a community-based, primary care delivery model to advance the Institute of Medicine's Quadruple Aim: improved quality of care, lower cost of care, improved patient experience and improved clinician and staff experience.
+SPLICE is an enhanced learning opportunity that was launched to develop, test and disseminate a community-based, primary care delivery model to advance the Quintuple Aim: improved quality of care, lower cost of care, improved patient experience and improved clinician and staff experience, and achieve health equity.

 Interprofessional practice and education

-In addition to engaging in clinical experiences, students also explore a variety of topics through short video presentations, narrated slide shows, as well as workshops and simulations.
-The simulations are designed to provide learners with the opportunity to practice interprofessional interactions in scenarios commonly encountered in primary care.
+Students in SPLICE participate in in clinical simulation experiences and workshops.
+Students also explore a variety of topics through short video presentations, narrated slide shows and facilitated discussions.
+The clinical simulations are designed to provide learners with the opportunity to practice interprofessional interactions in scenarios commonly encountered in primary care.

 How to apply